CQX96/CQX96-Linux/Documentation/networking/device_drivers/ethernet/intel/iavf.rst

 Overview
 ========

-This file describes the iavf Linux Base Driver.
+This file describes the iavf CQX96 Base Driver.
 This driver was formerly called i40evf.

 The iavf driver supports the below mentioned virtual function devices and